Skip to main content

 Apache Camel - introduction

-Data Pipeline - introduction
+Data Pipelines - introduction

 Genesis Data Pipelines enable you to stream data into and out of your Genesis application.
 If you are looking to integrate your application with an external database or file system, this module should be your first consideration.
-If Data Pipeline does not offer you the solution you need, we suggest using Apache Camel to create the integration.

 Data Server - introduction